 Irritants from smoking only serve to worsen the cough, prolong phlegm presence and production, and slower the overall recovery period.
 It’s recommended that smokers should, if they cannot stop smoking during this period, at least cut down on the amount they smoke.
 Similarly, you should avoid toxic products in general – whether they be fumes from paint or domestic cleaning products.

 The best way to remove phlegm for other people is not to spread the infection in the first place.
 That’s where tissues come in.

 You should try your best to limit the spread of the virus to other people.
 If they took sufficient precautions, after all, then you might not have contracted the virus in the first place.
 Learn about how viruses spread and make a positive effort to limit that spread.
 One of the simplest ways to achieve this is by using tissues.
 Always cough into tissues; that ensures the viral particles do not spread around the room.
 Open windows to ensure adequate ventilation.
 Keeping the heating on can also create optimum conditions for viral growth.
 By taking these steps, and by informing others of these steps, it remains one of the best ways to remove phlegm from your throat – a prophylactic approach.

 10. Using Ginger and Turmeric

 Ginger and turmeric are, for many, acquired tastes.
 But their use is an established way to help remove phlegm build-up.

 Try to incorporate ginger and turmeric into your meals.
-This could be through teas, infused or otherwise, or even by adding a small amount to your food.
+You could add ginger or turmeric to teas – infused or otherwise or even by adding a small quantity to your food.
 Ginger and turmeric are versatile foods.
-Ginger is a natural decongestant and has been used in this way for hundreds of years.
-Turmeric is also associated with its own range of antiseptic properties.
-Together they work to reduce the duration of your cold or flu.
-While not much research has been conducted into the value of these two foods, anecdotal evidence suggests that it has some viable effect.
+Ginger is a natural decongestant and has been used to treat colds and flu for hundreds of years.
+Turmeric is associated with its own unique range of antiseptic properties.
+Together, they work to reduce the duration of your cold or flu.